o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 ------------

-The front haul interface, according to the ORAN Fronthaul specification, performs communication between O-RAN |br|
-Distributed Unit (O-DU) and O-RAN
-Radio Unit (O-RU) and consists of multiple HW and SW components.
+The front haul interface, according to the ORAN Fronthaul specification, performs communication between O-RAN Distributed Unit (O-DU) and O-RAN Radio Unit (O-RU) and consists of multiple HW and SW components.

 The logical representation of HW and SW components is shown in Figure 1.